-Dignity Health Heart and Vascular Institute of Greater Sacramento provides exceptional diagnostics for our heart and vascular patients.
-Our physicians use the latest technology to ensure an accurate diagnosis so we can provide you with the best course of treatment available.
+Dignity Health Heart and Vascular Institute of Greater Sacramento provides exceptional cardiology diagnostics for our heart and vascular patients.
+Our cardiologists use the latest technology to ensure an accurate diagnosis so we can provide you with the best course of treatment available.

 An electrophysiology study takes one to four hours.
-A specially trained doctor (electrophysiologist) performs the procedure in an EPS lab.
+A specially trained doctor (electrophysiologist) performs the cardiology procedure in an EPS lab.
 Here's what to expect:

-Other procedures that may be done during the study include defibrillation (electric shock to the heart to help adjust the heart rhythm) and catheter ablation, a procedure that destroys an abnormal electrical pathway or cells in the heart.
+Other cardiology procedures that may be done during the study include defibrillation (electric shock to the heart to help adjust the heart rhythm) and catheter ablation, a procedure that destroys an abnormal electrical pathway or cells in the heart.
 After the electrophysiology study, you usually remain in the hospital for several hours or overnight.
 During that time:

 Always follow any instructions your doctor gives you before the study, including:

 - Have any routine tests that your doctor recommends.

 - Don't eat or drink anything after midnight, the night before the procedure.